soulgraph/soulscript-spec/spec/SPEC.md

    ```

 3. **Framework-specific extensions**
-   - Frameworks can add their own components using namespaced fields
+   - Frameworks can add their own definitions using namespaced fields
    - Example: `"arc:feature": {}`
    - Namespaced extensions must be ignored by other frameworks